Chalarangelo/30-seconds-of-code/README.md

 Counts the occurrences of a value in an array.

-Use `Array.reduce()` to increment a counter each time you encounter the specific value inside the array.
+Use `Array.prototype.reduce()` to increment a counter each time you encounter the specific value inside the array.

 ```js
 const countOccurrences = (arr, val) => arr.reduce((a, v) => (v === val ? a + 1 : a), 0);